TheJumpCloud/support/PowerShell/JumpCloud Module/Docs/Get-JCSystemApp.md

 PS C:\> Get-JCSystemApp -SystemOs 'macOS'
 ```

-Returns the 'MacOs' systems and all the applications installed for each system
+Returns the 'macOS' systems and all the applications installed for each system

 ### Example 3
 ```powershell